nano-o/ivy-proofs/fba-paxos/README.md

 One thing that makes this confusing is that it means different nodes will learn a different mapping of `node` numbers to `stellar::NodeID`, because the `node` numbers will be assigned on a first-come-first-served basis.

+#### (Large) Reorganize the repo as a C++ project

+This project and makefile are set up as an IVy project with some C++ code that has grown around it.
+The problem is that I've certainly done a few things wrong, e.g., the C++ libraries are all `*.hpp` files complete with preprocessor macros to prevent double inclusion.
+Presumably we'd prefer to have a more traditional build-the-object-files and link-the-object-files approach that allows separate compilation.
+The current approach requires all the source to be available for a single `g++` call.
+To do this we'd need to also separate out some headers for the cpp libraries.